ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.python.markdown

 with each rollup entry representing a specific time frame in the original time series.
 Each rollup entry contains 6 values that aggregate the data from all the entries in the original time frame:

-* *First* - the value of the first entry in the frame.
+* `First` - the value of the first entry in the frame.
-* *Last* - the value of the last entry.
+* `Last` - the value of the last entry.
-* *Min* - the smallest value.
+* `Min` - the smallest value.
-* *Max* - the largest value.
+* `Max` - the largest value.
-* *Sum* - the sum of all the values in the frame.
+* `Sum` - the sum of all the values in the frame.
-* *Count* - the total number of entries in the frame.
+* `Count` - the total number of entries in the frame.

 This results in a much more compact time series that still contains useful information about the original time series (also called "raw" time series).

 #### Rollup policies:

-Rollup time series are created automatically according to rollup policies that can be defined from the tudio or client code.
+Rollup time series are created automatically according to rollup policies that can be defined from Studio or client code.

 * A rollup policy applies to all time series of every document in the given collection.